JuGriz/ThWERTEe-Shavian-Keyboard/README.md

 Installing on [Heliboard](https://github.com/Helium314/HeliBoard) is straightforward, and creating/editing layouts is relatively [well-documented](https://github.com/Helium314/HeliBoard/wiki/2.-Layouts):

 1. **Open the Heliboard settings:** <br/>
-Either tap Heliboard in your apps, or long-press the `,` and slide it to the `⚙` icon.
+Either tap Heliboard in your apps, or long-press the comma `,` and slide it to the settings `⚙` icon.

 2. **Add a new language profile:** <br/>
 Tap <ins>Languages & Layouts</ins> at the top, and then either <ins>No language</ins> or <ins>English</ins> in your locality. <br/>